Compare VoIP System Quotes

 Here are a few more differences:

-• VoIP is cheaper than UCaaS because its price only involves the call charges while UCaaS charges involve an extensive range of features (video, messaging, etc.)
+• Cost difference: VoIP is cheaper than UCaaS because its price only involves the call charges, while UCaaS charges involve an extensive range of features (video, messaging, etc.).

-• VoIP generally requires only a few devices to function i.e. VoIP phones, softphones and routers.
-Whereas UCaaS needs additional devices and software to support messaging, video conferencing and collaborations such as apps, webcams and headsets.
+• Required devices: VoIP generally requires only a few devices to function, i.e., VoIP phones, softphones, and routers.
+UCaaS requires additional devices and software, such as apps, webcams, and headsets, to support messaging, video conferencing, and collaborations.

 Functionality